-Under section 11.10, registered firms must notify the regulator if they know or have reason to believe that any individual or firm is about to purchase more than 10% of the voting securities of the firm or the firm's parent.
+Under section 11.10, registered firms must notify the their principal regulator if they know or have reason to believe that any individual or firm is about to purchase acquire 10% or more than 10% of the voting securities (or securities convertible into voting securities) of the firm or the firm's parent.
 This notice gives the regulator an opportunity to consider ownership issues that may affect a firm's fitness for registration.
-We expect this notice to be sent as soon as the registered firm knows or has reason to believe such a transaction is going to take place.
+We expect this notice to be sent as soon as the registered firm knows or has reason to believe such a transaction an acquisition is going to take place.